In this section

 The mediator acts as an independent third party and guides the participants through a structured mediation process.
 The mediator is not there to make a decision about who is right or wrong, but assists both parties in reaching an agreement.

-If you are not able to reach an agreement the mediator will work with you to set out what issues are still in dispute and what issues have been resolved.
+If you cannot reach an agreement the mediator will work with you to set out what issues are still in dispute and what issues have been resolved.
 If the parties agree, this will be given to the tribunal for the hearing.